simon-lang/mars-rover-image-viewer/readme.md

 - Webpack for building/bundling
 - Bootstrap as a CSS Framework
 - Angular JS for a JS Framework. lodash and moment for utility
-- Express for the HTTP Server and node-fetch for accessing the NASA API
 - Mocha, Chai, Sinon for testing, assertions and spies
 - Coffeelint for linting
 - Make for providing a simple API for installing, testing, running